 Emily is an architect and urban designer with a desire to involve as many people as possible in the design of spaces, buildings, neighbourhoods and cities.
-Emily leads Year 1 on the undergraduate programme and co-leads the M.Arch atelier PRAXXIS with Helen Aston alongside Sarah Renshaw and Kat Timmins and has previously taught within the MSAp atelier.
+Emily has previously been BA1 lead and is now developing a Foundation course for the the undergraduate programme.
+She leads BA3 teaching in the PRAXXIS atelier.

-In collaboration with The Proud Trust, Emily has been researching the Manchester LGBT+ Centre’s heritage and design for the last five years, and regularly leads a walking tour uncovering how Manchester became the first city to entirely public fund and build an LGBT+ Centre.
-She also sits on The Proud Trust’s Building’s Re-Building Board as an expert advisor on design and participation and will continue to document, research and study the demolition and re-building of the space over the next 18 months.
+In collaboration with The Proud Trust, Emily has been researching the Manchester LGBT+ Centre’s heritage and design for the last seven years, and regularly leads a walking tour uncovering how Manchester became the first city to entirely public fund and build an LGBT+ Centre.
+She contributed to The Proud Trust’s Building’s Re-Building Board as an expert advisor on design and participation and will continue to document, research and study the re-built centre.
 This forms part of a wider study on LGBT+ Community Space in the UK, Europe and worldwide.

 She is interested in looking at the city in unexpected and unusual ways and is always interested in the other side of the story.
 She curates a project known as the Library of Engagements which aims to create an individualised archive of methods of engagement concerning spaces, buildings, neighbourhoods and cities.